 |---|---|---|

-| Main habit it fits | Amazon-first shopping across many categories | Groceries, basics, and store-linked restocks |
+| Best fit for | Broad Amazon shopping across many categories | Groceries, household basics, store-linked restocks |

-| Most common reason people overpay | It becomes the default for “just in case” orders | They keep the membership but do not use delivery enough to matter |
+| Common overpay risk | It becomes the default for “just in case” orders | Membership stays, but delivery use stays thin |

 Choose Amazon Prime if this sounds like you